openfga/rfcs/20231214-listUsers-api.md

 # Alternatives
 [alternatives]: #alternatives

+- The client calls Check for every user in the system for the given `object` and `relation`

+This is *an option*, but it is not one that is conducive to performance and/or handling more queries at scale.
+If many OpenFGA clients used Check for this pattern, then the server would have to be scaled up pretty high during more normal operation to account for this burst load.
+Additionally, it is also more challenging for a client to orchestrate this many Checks since we do not have a BatchCheck mechanism at this time.

+- Naive server implementation which queries all subjects/users in the system that match the target subject/user filter and for each of them call Check on the provided `object` and `relation` (e.g. server-side BatchCheck naive implementation).

+A preliminary implementation spike revealed that this approach would not cater to various of the use cases we explored including the Google Share Dialog that is discussed in more depth above in [Example 5](#example-5-google-docs-share-dialog).
+For this reason and for performance concerns (e.g. the volume of Checks that would have to occur) we do not feel this is a viable approach.

 - Encourage clients to implement Expand recursively themselves

 There’s nothing stopping clients from implementing ListUsers today using the existing `Expand` API, and we won’t necessarily discourage it even after we implement ListUsers.
 However, we want to build ListUsers to provide this API more natively in the API offering and thus reduce duplication across the community and the burden on the client.
 We want to provide developers in the community with a simple to use API that doesn’t require reimplementing this logic anywhere it is needed.
 I anticipate the community will build API endpoints providing recursive Expand for this use case, and so we may as well offer it natively in the API.
-- Call Check for every user in the system for the given `object` and `relation`

-This is *an option*, but it is not one that is conducive to performance and/or handling more queries at scale.
-If many OpenFGA clients used Check for this pattern, then the server would have to be scaled up pretty high during more normal operation to account for this burst load.
-Additionally, it is also more challenging for a client to orchestrate this many Checks since we do not have a BatchCheck mechanism at this time.

 # Prior Art
 [prior-art]: #prior-art